Corporate Accountability Tool & Communications Hub (CATCH)

 An incremental innovation – An existing idea, model, product, or service in a new market.

-We partner with Hekate, a company which brings AI technology to social impact.
+We partner with Hekate, a company that brings AI technology to social impact.

 Challenging the Status Quo to Impact Maternal and Child Health